rintr-suzuki/WIN2PhaseNet/README.md

     * format:
         * 'WIN' format
             * For the detailed information, see https://wwweic.eri.u-tokyo.ac.jp/WIN/man.en/winformat.html
-        * **File name should contain the start time strings of each WIN waveform file**
-            * e.g.'T170716192301.dat'
-            * File name is used for the file name and 't0' of npz waveform file
         * **Only >=180 seconds and 100 Hz data is acceptable**

     * Make directry named `<base directory>/WIN2PhaseNet/data` and put the files there